ncatlab/nlab-content/pages/4/5/0/0/54/content.md

 ## my position {#myposition}

 I have my PhD in theoretical [[physics]].
 Have been a postdoc in math and mathematical physics for four years at Hamburg University.
-Was based for a bit at <a href="http://www.mpim-bonn.mpg.de/">MPI in Bonn</a> and am now on a postdoc position in [[Ieke Moerdijk]]'s [group](http://www.math.uu.nl/Research/Topology/) in Utrecht.
+Was based for a bit at <a href="http://www.mpim-bonn.mpg.de/">MPI in Bonn</a> and have a postdoc position in Prof. [[Ieke Moerdijk]]'s group since 2009, first in Utrecht and then the group moved to Nijmegen in 2012.

 ## my research {#myresearch}